CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 ![Multiple conditions in the WHERE clause]({{site.baseurl}}/img/course4/lesson1/filters-sql.png)

-Now we have a larger view of what a query can look like:
+We now have a larger view of what a query can look like:

 {% highlight sql %}
 SELECT columns